-We use:

-- Praise - Reward Tickets, any amount at any time - Achievement and Celebration certificates these are awarded in our celebration assemblies - Praise postcards are sent home to parents to inform them of success during the school day.

-- Our Superstar Assemblies recognise children that have gone over and above what is expected, and involve a 'thank you' new book choice bought by the academy and chosen by the child.
+We use: - Praise. - reward tickets, any amount at any time. - Achievement and Celebration certificates are awarded in our celebration assemblies, praise postcards are sent home to parents to inform them of success during the school day.
+Our Superstar Assemblies recognise children that have gone over and above what is expected, and involve a 'thank you' visit to Waterstones to choose a new book.

-Rewards are never to be taken away once earned.
+Rewards are never to be taken away once earnt.